Cray-HPE/hms-scsd/README.md

 3. Re-generate the TLS cabinet-level certs as in step 1 above.
 Place the TLS certs onto the Redfish BMCs as in step 2 above.

 ### SCSD CT Testing

-This repository builds and publishes hms-scsd-ct-test RPMs along with the service itself containing tests that verify SCSD on the
-NCNs of live Shasta systems.
-The tests require the hms-ct-test-base RPM to also be installed on the NCNs in order to execute.
-The version of the test RPM installed on the NCNs should always match the version of SCSD deployed on the system.
+In addition to the service itself, this repository builds and publishes cray-scsd-test images containing tests that verify SCSD on live Shasta systems.
+The tests are invoked via helm test as part of the Continuous Test (CT) framework during CSM installs and upgrades.
+The version of the cray-scsd-test image (vX.Y.Z) should match the version of the cray-scsd image being tested, both of which are specified in the helm chart for the service.